Multimodal Optimal Transport for Training-free Temporal Segmentation in Surgical Robotics: Experimental Results and Discussion

 \subsection{Experimental Setup}

 We evaluate TASOT on three public surgical datasets: Cholec80~\cite{cholec80-2017dataset} (80 videos, 7 phases), AutoLaparo~\cite{AutoLapro2022dataset} (21 videos, 7 phases), and MultiBypass140~\cite{MultiByPass2024dataset} (140 videos from Strasbourg and Bern, annotated with 12 phases and 46 steps).
 For MultiBypass140, results are reported separately for each center following the official zero-shot evaluation protocol.
 Predicted clusters are aligned with ground-truth labels using Hungarian matching~\cite{ASOT2024unsupervised}.
-We report segmental F1 score~\cite{temporal2024survey} as the primary metric for fair comparison with prior work.
+We report segmental F1 score~\cite{temporal2024survey} as the primary metric, consistent with prior work.
+In the primary experiments, the number of clusters $K$ is set equal to the total number of annotated classes per dataset, consistent with standard practice in OT-based unsupervised segmentation~\cite{ASOT2024unsupervised}.